Tips and Advice For Your First Trip

 Dive Right In

 Reading a book at our campsite or lounging in a hammock slung between two trees is great if our goal is simply to take it easy and recharge, but to truly appreciate the outdoors we should consider experiencing more of what it offers.
 Hiking trails lead to specific features of the land like scenic lookouts, picturesque bogs or solemn stands of old-growth forest.
-Lakes and rivers provide potential for swimming or paddling.
+Lakes and rivers provide the potential for swimming or paddling.

 Wherever we choose to camp, find out what is offered and dive right in.
 When we return to our site after a few hours of fresh air and exercise, a healthy appetite will make virtually any meal taste great.
 By the time darkness falls our evening will be accompanied by a welcome weariness ensuring a sound sleep within the embrace of the Algoma Country forest.